No winners in a govt shutdown? You haven’t met Brandon Judd

 The Border Patrol Council has been an active investor with Judd at the helm, primarily buying and selling millions of dollars in U.S. Treasury securities, mutual funds, corporate notes and bonds, according to the annual reports.
 That’s a significant change from previous years when the council’s income consisted almost entirely of membership dues.
 The union’s total receipts were $12.3 million in 2017, the latest report available, with $7.8 million coming from the sale of investments.
 By comparison, the Border Patrol Council had zero investment income four years earlier.

 Judd began his career as a field agent in 1997 and five years later was assigned as a special operation mountain team leader in Naco, Arizona, a border crossing directly opposite a Mexican town of the same name.
-He was later stationed as an agent on northern border, in Van Buren, Maine, and is currently posted in Montana.
+He was later stationed as an agent on northern border, in Van Buren, Maine.

 He was unanimously elected Border Patrol Council’s leader in March 2013.
 Judd took over less than a year after former president Terence J. Bonner was indicted by a federal grand jury on charges of diverting hundreds of thousands of dollars in union funds for personal use.
 Bonner, who’d held the post for 22 years before retiring in 2011, denied the charges, which were eventually dropped after a judge ruled law enforcement agents had exceeded the scope of the search warrant.